aleksha/data-analysis-tutorial/session-1/README.md

 The fitting method is to find a minimum of chi2 in the parameter space.

-Chi-squared method allows to calculated a confidense interval for parametes from the change of a chi2.
+Chi-squared method allows to calculated a confidense interval for parameters from the change of a chi2.
 See, for example, a statistics part of [Review of Particle Physics](http://pdg.lbl.gov/2018/reviews/rpp2018-rev-statistics.pdf).

 ## Fitting in Ostap